nekkon/angular-cli-library/README.md

 Currently supports:

+* Library can be published to npm registry (angular-cli-library is an example)
 * Serving multiple apps at the same time
 * Production build of multiple apps (with AOT)
 * Shared Library of components/modules ( can be shared between each app with `@shared/` )